 Even better, book a Birch Aquarium Tidepooling Adventure, which we have personally enjoyed.
 Their naturalists have a knack for spotting critters and explaining how they live.

-Get reservation details and download a map if you’d to take a self-guided tour.
+Get reservation details and download a map to take a self-guided tour.

 The idea behind this nonprofit organization is simple.
 Every cat in The Cat Lounge is rescued from a local high-kill shelter and ready for adoption.

-You can pay admission (tax-deductible) to read, relax, fuel your Instagram, and play with cats.
+You can pay a tax-deductible admission to read, relax, take Instagram photos, and play with cats.
 Feel good that all revenue goes to rescuing and caring for cats.

-If you want to adopt a cat, what a great way to meet your future family member.
+If you want to adopt a cat, it’s a great way to meet your future family member.

 22. Take a Salk Institute Architecture Tour